Jump to content

 9. Musoni, supra at paras 26

-Withdrawing From Peace Bond
+Withdrawing From an Agreed Peace Bond

 A person may resile or renege an agreement to enter a peace bond where it was not entered into voluntarily or was not properly advised on the consequences of entering a peace bond.[1]